Network eavesdropping: Keystroke logging

 Keystroke logging is a program that can oversee the writing process of the user.
 It can be used to analyze the user's typing activities, as keystroke logging provides detailed information on activities like typing speed, pausing, deletion of texts, and more behaviors.
 By monitoring the activities and sounds of the keyboard strikes, the message typed by the user can be translated.
 Although keystroke logging systems do not explain reasons for pauses or deletion of texts, it allows attackers to analyze text information.
-Keystroke logging can also be used with eye-tracking devices which monitors movements of the user's eyes to determine patterns of the user's typing actions which can be used to explain the reasons for pauses or deletion of texts.
+Keystroke logging can also be used with eye-tracking devices which monitor the movements of the user's eyes to determine patterns of the user's typing actions which can be used to explain the reasons for pauses or deletion of texts.

 Man-in-the-middle attack (MitM)

 A Man-in-the-middle attack is an active eavesdropping method that intrudes on the network system.
 It can retrieve and alter the information sent between two parties without anyone noticing.
 The attacker hijacks the communication systems and gains control over the transport of data, but cannot insert voice messages that sound or act like the actual users.
 Attackers also create independent communications through the system with the users acting as if the conversation between users is private.

-The “man-in-the-middle” can also be referred to as lurkers in a social context.
+The "man-in-the-middle" can also be referred to as lurkers in a social context.
 A lurker is a person who rarely or never posts anything online, but the person stays online and observes other users' actions.
 Lurking can be valuable as it lets people gain knowledge from other users.
 However, like eavesdropping, lurking into other users' private information violates privacy and social norms.

 Observing exit nodes

 Distributed networks including communication networks are usually designed so that nodes can enter and exit the network freely.
-However, this poses a danger in which attacks can easily access the system and may cause serious consequences, for example, leakage of the user’s phone number or credit card number.
+However, this poses a danger in which attacks can easily access the system and may cause serious consequences, for example, leakage of the user's phone number or credit card number.
 In many anonymous network pathways, the last node before exiting the network may contain actual information sent by users.
 Tor exit nodes are an example.
-Tor is an anonymous communication system that allows users to hide their IP address.
+Tor is an anonymous communication system that allows users to hide their IP addresses.
 It also has layers of encryption that protect information sent between users from eavesdropping attempts trying to observe the network traffic.
 However, Tor exit nodes are used to eavesdrop at the end of the network traffic.
 The last node in the network path flowing through the traffic, for instance, Tor exit nodes, can acquire original information or messages that were transmitted between different users.